Everything you need to know...

 - Extend existing material practices in response to the needs of our rapidly changing world.

 Placing emphasis on personal research, this course gives you the chance to develop your own interests and ideas in a challenging and supportive environment.
-Our academic staff are design specialists, researchers and practitioners who support you to expand your practice.
-This is an interdisciplinary design programme which promotes an ethos of social and cultural innovation.
+Our academic staff are design specialists, researchers and practitioners who will support you to expand your practice and develop an independent, autonomous approach.

 View our students' work